ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 In my case i used pin 2 - 5.
 You can see at the bottom of the picture TX0 RX1 GND GND  (2 3 4 5 6 7.....) <- thats wehre we connect the resistors and optocouplers.
 On following Picture i marked the points wehre you can solder an USB port if you're not a fan of lot of plugs in your projects.

-- Pro Micro with 32U4 chip
+- Pro Micro with 32U4 chip (this one is my favorite: https://www.sparkfun.com/pro-micro-5v-16mhz.html#)

 	![AE-5900_Remote_v1](projectpictures/USB_Soldering_32U4ProMicro.jpg)